onap/integration/test/mocks/pnfsimulator/README.md

 In order to disable usage of SSH keys and start using password, change in *docker-compose.yml* service *sftp-service* entry *command* from *sftp-user::1001* to *sftp-user:password:1001*

 ###FTPES support
 PNF Simulator allows to serve files via FTPES server.
-FTPES server has predefined user: onap with password: pano.
+FTPES server has predefined user *onap* with password *pano*.
-In order to connect we execute command *ftp-ssl host* and then enter user name and password.
+In order to connect execute command *ftp -p localhost 2221* and then when requested provide user and password.
-In order to download execute command while logged in*get file_name*.
-In order to add a new file execute command while logged in*put file_name*.
+In order to download a file execute while being logged in *get file-name-to-be-downloaded*.

 ###Developer mode
 For development of PNF Simulator, run *simulator.sh* start-dev in order to run Netopeer.